AllenInstitute/bmtk/docs/autodocs/source/index.rst

             :scale: 50%

-   BMTK is written in Python, but also through the use of the SONATA JSON format, users can easily set-up, run, modify, and re-run multiple network simulations under a variety of different conditions and perturbations without having to write a single line of code.
-While at the same time BMTK is powerful and adaptable to allow more advance users to completely change how networks are instantiated and simulated.
+   BMTK is written in Python, but through the use of the SONATA JSON format, users can easily set-up, run, modify, and re-run multiple network simulations under a variety of different conditions and perturbations without having to write a single line of code.
+At the same time, BMTK is powerful and adaptable to allow more advanced users to completely change how networks are instantiated and simulated.

-   BMTK can run network models ranging from the simplest model of a single cell, to networks with millions of cells and billions of synapses.
-As such BMTK can automatical scale networks to run as effiecent as possible on everything from single core laptops to high performance computing clusters running thousand of cores.
+   BMTK can run network models ranging from the simplest model of a single cell to networks with millions of cells and billions of synapses.
+As such, BMTK can automatically scale networks to run as efficiently as possible on everything from single core laptops to high performance computing clusters running thousand of cores.

    .. figure:: _static/images/bmtk_compute_scaling.png